Byron-Mo/Recess/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account
+- [x] Create an account
 - [ ] Log in / Log out
-- [ ] Mark places they've been to or like to go on a map
+- [ ] Using jVectorMap, mark places they've been to or like to go on a map
 - [ ] Create, read, edit, and delete reviews of destinations they've been to
 - [ ] Interactively select preferences for their next vacation
-- [ ] Search and view locations and reviews (auto suggest as user types)
+- [ ] Search and view locations by city or country
-- [ ] Receive vacation recommendations
+- [ ] Receive vacation recommendations based off of user preference

 ## Design Docs
 * [View Wireframes][view]